10 Oblique Exercises for a Strong Core

 You'll need: a 12- to 15-pound kettlebell, Plyo box or another elevated surface, set of 5-10 lb weights.
 Optional: small exercise ball (which you can also use for these advanced abs and obliques exercises).

-“This exercise not only tones those obliques but also gets your heart rate up by adding some cardio, which will help you shed extra layers and reveal your waistline faster,” says Jenn Seracuse, director of Pilates at FLEX Studios (and the model demonstrating these oblique workout moves).
+“This exercise not only tones those obliques but also gets your heart rate up by adding some cardio, which will help you shed extra layers and reveal your waistline faster,” says Jenn Seracuse, director of Pilates at FLEX Studios (who is demonstrating each of these oblique workout moves).

 A. Start in on all fours with knees underneath the hips and wrists underneath shoulders.
 Exhale to engage the abs and lift the knees to a hover off the mat.